Fintech startups across 44 US states plus Washington DC are transforming payments, investing, insurance, and more.

-The fintech space is gaining momentum.
+The fintech space is rapidly maturing.

 See the full map below.